 Over a long period of time, diatoms accumulated in the sediment of rivers, streams, lakes, and oceans.
 Silica is very common in nature and makes up 26% of the earth’s crust by weight.
 Various forms of silica include sand, emerald, quartz, feldspar, mica, clay, asbestos, and glass.

+There are many uses and applications for diatomaceous earth for gardening and our own internal health.
 It’s used both in the garden and inside the home for pest control, it can also be used internally as a health product which is said to play a crucial role in bone development among many other benefits.

 If you choose to use it internally for health, make sure that you buy “food-grade” diatomaceous earth, such as this product or from the ones shown below.
+It can also be purchased at health food stores.
 Food-grade diatomaceous earth has been purified and is good for human consumption.
-The FDA refers to this product as “Generally Recognized as Safe”.
-However, inhalation of DE can be dangerous and is not recommended, see below for details.
+The FDA refers to this product as “Generally Recognized as Safe”, which is as good as it gets from the FDA.

 It remains effective as long as it is kept dry and undisturbed.
 Do the application of it early on a day where no rain is expected.
 If it gets wet, reapplication is necessary when the area is dry again.

-The type of diatomaceous earth used in swimming pool, and other, filtration systems is crystalline silica that has been heated to make it crystalline.
+The type of diatomaceous earth used in swimming pool and other, filtration systems is crystalline silica that has been heated to make it crystalline.
 Crystalline silica is extremely dangerous when inhaled or ingested.
 It is not biodegradable.
 Perma-Guard Diatomaceous Earth contains less than one half of 1% of crystalline silica and is considered GRAS (generally regarded as safe).